SimonyanSuren/chitchat/README.md

-# Chat Application (Dockerized)
+# ChitChat Application API (Dockerized)

-Welcome to our Chat Application!
-This application allows you to chat with others.
-It has been containerized using Docker for easy deployment and management.
+Welcome to the ChitChat Application API!
+This backend service is an integral part of the ChitChat messaging application.
+The ChitChat Application API has been containerized using Docker for simplified deployment and efficient management.

+## Overview

+ChitChat is a messaging application designed to facilitate seamless communication among users.
+This repository represents the backend of the ChitChat application, which has been developed using the NestJS framework and relies on MongoDB as its database.

 ## Getting Started